ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 Roughly **33%** of developers use static analysis (realistically it's less than this, details below).

-There was a [[https://externals.io/message/112327|short discussion]] about the original RFC, but with the exception of Craig Duncan, there was no consideration for the problems this creates with existing code (or the inconsistency of NULL coercion compared to string/int/float/bool coercion; or other contexts like string concatenation, == comparisons, sprintf, etc).
+There was a [[https://externals.io/message/112327|short discussion]] about the original RFC, but with the exception of Craig Duncan, there was no consideration for the problems this creates with existing code (or the inconsistency of NULL coercion compared to string/int/float/bool coercion; or other contexts like string concatenation, == comparisons, arithmetics, sprintf, etc).

 The intention is to also keep [[https://github.com/Girgias/unify-typing-modes-rfc|Unify PHP's typing modes]] by George Peter Banyard in mind, with coercions like //substr($string, "offset")// and //htmlspecialchars(array())// as being clearly problematic; whereas the following is common, and has been fine: